sonatanpaul/sonatanpaul/README.md

-# 💫 About Me:
+ <h2 align="center">Hello there!
+My name is Sonatan Paul 👋 </h2>

-👋 Hi there!
-I'm Sonatan Paul.<br>🌟 Aspiring Web Developer | Learner | Dreamer<br>I am on a journey to master web development by building strong foundations in both front-end and back-end technologies.
+🌟 Aspiring Web Developer | Learner | Dreamer<br>I am on a journey to master web development by building strong foundations in both front-end and back-end technologies.
 My learning philosophy involves hands-on practice, step-by-step guidance, and connecting with developer communities to grow my skills and network.

 ## 🌐 Socials: